 Although our tourist attraction remained closed to the public for the majority of the year it didn't stop us from providing fun and educational activities for families.
-In spring 2021 we introduced a 360 degree, virtual tour of the site with 'Little Miss Inventor' as part of our partnership to mark the 50th anniversary of the Mr Men and Little Miss characters.
-To date the virtual tour has been viewed over 1,900 times.
-As lockdown restrictions ease we expect to reopen The Royal Mint Experience providing a safe and secure environment in early Summer 2021.
+In spring 2021, we introduced a 360-degree, virtual tour of the site with 'Little Miss Inventor' as part of our partnership to mark the 50th anniversary of the Mr Men and Little Miss characters.
+To date, the virtual tour has been viewed over 1,900 times.
+As lockdown restrictions ease, we expect to be able to safely reopen The Royal Mint Experience in early Summer 2021.